givelotus/website/README.md

-You should avoid developing with Docker as it is mostly required for production build and it significantly increases the feedback loop for making changes and seeing them.
+You should avoid developing with Docker as it is mostly required for production build and it significantly decreases the feedback loop for making changes and seeing them.
 (you need to rebuild the container each time after you make a change)